Flaredown/FlaredownAPI/README.md

 CDAI.me
 ==========

-A web tool for tracking your CDAI
+A web tool for tracking your CDAI.

 ### Status